bogk9/ceneo-scraper/README.md

 # ceneo-multizakupy

-Simple SPA app that allows the user to check whether there is an store that has all the products from the shopping list.
+Simple SPA that allows the user to check for a store that has all the products from the shopping list.

 ## Screenshots